x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/troubleshoot-a-hybrid-deployment.md

 - Estimated time to complete this task: Varies, depending on type of hybrid deployment issues

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Hybrid deployments" entry in the [Exchange and Shell infrastructure permissions](https://technet.microsoft.com/library/3646a4e8-36b2-41fb-89a4-79b0963fcb11.aspx) topic.
+To see what permissions you need, see the "Hybrid deployments" entry in the [Exchange and PowerShell infrastructure permissions](https://docs.microsoft.com/Exchange/permissions/feature-permissions/infrastructure-permissions) topic.

 - The guidance in this topic applies to hybrid deployments configured using the Hybrid Configuration wizard.
 Hybrid deployments that have been manually configured are not supported.